12 Ways to Keep a Dog Busy in Apartment

 Toss the toy down the hall for your dog to retrieve.
 This gives them exercise and mental stimulation.
 Make sure to praise them when they bring it back.

-Then pop the Kong in the freezer for a few hours.
-The frozen peanut butter will take your pup longer to lick out.
+Place the toy in the freezer for a few hours.
+The frozen filling will take your pup longer to work through, giving them a satisfying challenge.

 8. DIY obstacle course